 Do we all see colour in the same way?
-Take a look at the image below.
+Take a look at the image above.
 If you see the number 21, or you don’t see any number at all, it’s likely that you have some kind of colour blindness (if you have full colour vision you should see the number “74”).

 It’s estimated that around 1 in 12 men (8%) and 1 in 200 women have some form of colour blindness.
 In the UK this means that there are approximately 2.7 million people affected, a considerable amount of the population, but they are often forgotten when it comes to designing websites and user interfaces.

 At Si digital we consider user experience and accessibility throughout every project.
 We use a variety of tools and techniques to help us understand visual impairments and use this knowledge to make our websites more usable and less frustrating for people who are colour blind.

 There are many types of colour blindness with different degrees of severity.
 It’s a common myth that people with colour blindness only see in black and white.
 Although this can be true, Monochromacy (also known as total colour blindness) is extremely rare, with an estimated 1 in 33,000 people affected.
 This severe visual impairment only allows an individual to see in greyscale.
 An important factor to remember is that for most people with colour blindness, distinguishing between different colours is not too difficult, it’s telling the difference between shades and brightness levels of similar colours which causes issues.

 The more common condition is red-green colour blindness, which is split into two groups.
 A person with Protanomaly has reduced sensitivity to red light.
 Red, orange and yellow hues tend to shift towards green, and appear less saturated.
 A person with Deuteranomaly has reduced sensitivity to green light, and will have difficulty distinguishing between blue, yellow, violet, reds, blues and greens.